Multigrid preconditioning of linear systems for semismooth Newton methods applied to optimization problems constrained by smoothing operators: Numerical experiments

 \section{Numerical experiments}

 We test our algorithm on the standard linear elliptic-constrained distributed optimal control problem

 where $\Delta$ is the Laplace operator acting on $H_0^1(\Omega)$, so $\op{K}=(-\Delta)^{-1}$.
-The problem~\eqref{mgipm:eq:lap} is often used as a test example for multigrid algorithms (e.g., see~\cite{MR2505585, Dra:Pet:ipm}).
-Parts {\bf [a, b]} of Condition~\ref{mgipm:cond:condsmooth} follow from standard estimates for finite element solutions of elliptic equations, while condition {\bf [c]} follows from standard \mbox{$L^{\infty}$-estimates~\cite{MR2322235}.} Note that the $L^{\infty}$-stability in {\bf [c]} does not require optimal \mbox{$L^{\infty}$-convergence} rate of the discrete solutions to their continuous counterparts, but merely convergence
+The problem~\eqref{mgipm:eq:lap} is often used as a test example for multigrid algorithms in PDE constrained optimization (e.g., see~\cite{MR2505585, Dra:Pet:ipm}).
+Parts {\bf [a, b]} of Condition~\ref{mgipm:cond:condsmooth} follow from standard estimates for finite element solutions of elliptic equations, while condition~{\bf [c]} follows from standard \mbox{$L^{\infty}$-estimates~\cite{MR2322235}.} Note that the $L^{\infty}$-stability in {\bf [c]} does not necessitate an optimal \mbox{$L^{\infty}$-convergence} rate of the discrete solutions to their continuous counterparts, but merely convergence:

-We test our multigrid preconditioner in two contexts.
-First we consider an ``in vitro'' experiment where we artificially fix a nontrivial subset of the domain $\Omega$ based on which we construct (artificial) inactive sets on all grids.
-The goal of this experiment is to assess the change in quality of the two-grid preconditioner while varying only the mesh-size.
+We conduct three kinds of experiments to test different aspects of the method: first we consider an `in vitro' experiment where we artificially fix a nontrivial subset of the domain $\Omega$ based on which we construct (artificial) inactive sets on all grids.
+The goal of this experiment is to assess the change in quality of the two-grid preconditioner while varying only the mesh-size and the regularizing parameter~$\beta$.
 For each grid we then construct the two-grid preconditioner and we estimate numerically the decay rate of the spectral distance $d_\sigma((\op{G}_j^{\mathrm{in}})^{-1}, \op{S}_j^{\mathrm{in}})$.
-The advantage of this approach is that we can isolate the effect of the inactive set on the quality of the preconditioner, since in the context of actually applying the semismooth Newton method the inactive sets are expected to change from one resolution to another.
-The second test is an actual, ``in vivo'' application of the multigrid preconditioner in the context of solving~\eqref{mgipm:eq:lap} using the semismooth Newton method.
+The advantage of this approach is that we can isolate the effect of the inactive set on the quality of the preconditioner, since in the context of actually applying the SSNM, the inactive sets are expected to change from one resolution to another.
+The second test is an actual, `in vivo' application of the two-preconditioner while solving~\eqref{mgipm:eq:lap} using the SSNM and we compare its performance with Hackbusch's multigrid method of the second kind.
+In the third set of tests we compare actual runtimes of the linear solves based on symmetric multigrid-preconditioned CG with those performed with unpreconditioned CG in an actual SSNM solution process.

-\subsection{\bf One-dimensional ``in vitro'' experiments}
+\subsection{\bf One-dimensional `in vitro' experiments}